 Services that are covered for you What you must pay when you get these services Based on the results of these tests, you may be eligible for up to two diabetes screenings every 12 months.
 Referral may be required.
 Diabetes self-management training, diabetic services, and supplies For all people who have diabetes (insulin and non-insulin users).
-Covered services include: Supplies to monitor your blood glucose: Blood You pay a \$0 copay glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
-Prior Authorization may be required.
-For people with diabetes who have severe diabetic You pay a \$0 copay foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
+Covered services include: Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
+You pay a \$0 copay Prior Authorization may be required.
+For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
 Coverage includes fitting.
-Prior Authorization may be required.
+You pay a \$0 copay Prior Authorization may be required.
 Diabetes self-management training is covered under certain conditions.
 You pay a \$0 copay Prior Authorization may be required.
 Referral may be required.

-(For a definition of "durable medical equipment," see Chapter 12 as well as Chapter 3, Section 7 of this document.)

-Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.
+Durable medical equipment (DME) and related supplies (For a definition of "durable medical equipment," see Chapter 12 as well as Chapter 3, Section 7 of this document.)
+You pay 20% coinsurance Your cost sharing for Medicare oxygen Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers. equipment coverage is 20%, every month.
+Your cost sharing will not change after being enrolled for 36 months.
 We cover all medically necessary DME covered by Original Medicare.
-If our supplier in your area does not carry a particular brand or manufacturer, you may ask You pay a \$0 for Medicare-covered continuous glucose monitors (CGMs)
+If our supplier in your area does not carry a particular brand or manufacturer, you may ask Prior Authorization may be required.